EngincanV/EngincanV.github.io/_posts/2022-06-12-what-is-code-il-weaving.md

 ---
-layout: post
 title: "What is Code/IL Weaving?"
+author: Engincan Veske
 date:   2022-06-12 14:00:00 +0300
-categories: Code-Weaving IL-Weaving Compile-Time Run-Time
+categories: [Code-Weaving, .NET Core]
+tags: [code-weaving, IL-weaving, fody]
+math: true
+mermaid: true
 ---

 In this article, I'll describe what "Code/IL Weaving" is.
 But before describing the term of Code Weaving it can be better to examine the compile and runtime stages of a .NET application.